 ACCESS 2025 Our strategy ACCESS 2025 and our sustainability agenda is set on improving access to healthcare globally (UNs SDG 3) enabled by environmental action, securing our ethical business standards, and ensuring health, safety and engagement of our people.
-Accelerate Drive partner innovation integration Our vision: A world where evervone has access to the best cancer care Be the Drive customer adoption companion Delivered in a sustainable way Read more about our strategy on page 8.
+Accelerate Drive partner innovation integration Our vision: A world where everyone has access to the best Be the cancer care Drive customer adoption companion Delivered in a sustainable way Read more about our strategy on page 8.